micronaut-projects/micronaut-gradle-plugin/README.md

 $ ./gradlew dockerBuild
 ```

-The default uses an OpenJDK 14 slim base image, however you can easily switch the base image to use by using the `baseImage` property of the `dockerfile` task:
+The default uses an `openjdk:16-alpine` base image, however you can easily switch the base image to use by using the `baseImage` property of the `dockerfile` task:

 ```groovy
 dockerfile {